rwperrott/Useful4LinuxMint/software/console/pkexec.md

 > If PROGRAM is not specified, the default shell will be run.
 >
-> If username is not specified, then the program will be executed as the administrative super user, `root`.
+> If username is not specified, then the program will be executed as the administrative superuser, `root`.

 An alternative to sudo, especially when you want a root password prompt as a Desktop GUI prompt, or because you can't use sudo because the current user lacks Administrator permissions, as I discovered for a user on 32-bit `Debian 12`, on an ancient netbook.

-Beware: I discovered that some executed stuff doesn't behave the same as via sudo, so misbehaves!
+Beware: I discovered that some executables, which work fine with sudo, don't work, or don't work as well as via sudo!

 ## Installation